dedis/baxos-consensus/README.md

 # Baxos Consensus

-This repository implements Baxos consensus.
+This repository implements Baxos Consensus.

 This repository uses [Protocol Buffers](https://developers.google.com/protocol-buffers/).
 It requires the ```protoc``` compiler with the ```go``` output plugin installed.